githuseyingur/time_scheduler_table/README.md

           "Sun"
         ],
         currentColumnTitleIndex: DateTime.now().weekday - 1,
-        rowTitles: const [ // You can assign any value to rowTitles.
+        rowLabels: const [ // You can assign any value to rowLabels.
 For Example : ['Row 1','Row 2','Row 3', ...]
           '08:00 - 09:00',
           '09:00 - 10:00',
           '10:00 - 11:00',